b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 2) a way to generate the markers (`["", "a", "ab"]` based on p-values) over the appropriate boxes

-First problem can be solved in the following way:
+The first problem can be solved in the following way:

 ```jl
 s = """